-Natural Cough, Cold, and Flu Prevention
+Natural Remedies for Cough, Cold, and Flu Prevention Tips

 It is that time of year again.
 The beginning of running noses, coughing throats, and high fevers.
 Every one of which has not supported any weaknesses in their immune system are now prone to attack by the many microbes that lurk within our environments.
 Bacterias, Viruses, Parasites, and even Molds are now lurking around waiting for an unsuspecting host.
 There must be a way to which one can fend off these critters without having to run to the nearest doctor for an antibiotic.
 Additionally over the last few year research is being presented regarding antibiotic resistance and the need for more reserved antibiotic prescriptive approaches.
 The majority of the antibiotics are prescribed in primary care settings and very few times are the prescriptions as a result of a test to confirm the source of the infection.
 Strep tests and once-overs are typically the cure-alls to in-depth diagnostic testing and children as well as adults alike leave with a scrip in hand for the local antibiotic of the week.
 Staggering numbers of people approach their primary cares in an effort to find relief from a cough, cold, and flu symptoms with little questioning as to the efficacy of their treatments.
 Common pathogens causing these conditions in children is Streptococcus Pneumoniae which can concert into a covert serious pathogen in both children as well as the elderly.
 IN common treatment, Penicillin is often recommended in addition to Amoxicillian.
 Pre or probiotics are seldom prescribed as an addition in order to reinoculate the microbes in the GI system.
 Once an antibiotic bomb is sent into the system, it takes approximately two years for the microbes to regenerate themselves, in kind.
 In a recent Swedish study examining children’s upper respiratory infections and the treatment of which through antibiotics it was founded that although the antibiotics were still seen to be effective the results did prove that continued antibiotic treatment increases bacterial resistances to the antibiotics and therefore continuous work still needed to be made in an effort to reduce antibiotic prescribing as a priority.
 Antibiotics do serve a place in the management of microbes as long as additional precautions have been made in order to support the bodies immune systems.
 We still are very much a reactive species in terms of reacting to the disease process only when it becomes a systemic issue.
 Very few of us work towards preventing disease rather than managing it, however, we are noticing a great shift in healthcare as time goes on.
 This is seen to be true in the case of H.Pylori, which is a type one carcinogen, most often triple combination antibiotics are being used to treat this super bug, however, in the recent years, it has become more resistant to antibiotics.
 It is currently estimated that H.Pylori infects more than half of the population; over 80% in developed countries and 25% in underdeveloped countries.
 H.Pylori, although is still being treated effectively using a triple antibiotic therapy has shown residency towards several antimicrobial agents, specifically clarithromycin or metronidazole.